Can all my team members start at the same time?

 Yes, you are allowed to transfer your entry to somebody else.
 You need to inform us about your withdrawal and send us the name and email details of your replacement.

-The entry fee transfer are arranged by you and does not involve the Eureka Stair Climb organisers, meaning you must find, and be in contact with the new participant yourself and complete any monetary (registration fee) transfer between the two of you.
+The entry fee transfer is arranged by you and does not involve the Eureka Stair Climb organisers, meaning you must find, and be in contact with the new participant yourself and complete any monetary (registration fee) transfer is between the two of you.

 Once you have informed us about your withdrawal, we will contact the new climber to arrange their full registration on-line and withdraw your entry from the event.

 Please note that regardless of your own fundraising tally at time of your withdrawal, your replacement climber will still have to fulfil the minimum fundraising requirement to be allowed to participate at the event.